verbelowski/starlight/test.md

 Starlight™ tool, including source code, documentation, and other assets, is protected under the following terms and conditions:

-**License Grant:** You are absolutely prohibited from copying, modifying, distributing, or creating derivative works based on the application.
-All such rights are reserved exclusively for the author, and personal use of the program is not permitted.
+**License Grant:** Copying, modifying, distributing, or creating derivative works based on the Software is absolutely prohibited.
+All such rights are reserved exclusively for the author, and the use of the Software for both personal and commercial purposes is not permitted.